-There are two common types of custody: Joint custody, and sole custody.
-Joint legal custody in Oregon is defined as the sharing of parental decisions about care, control, education, health, religion and primary residence of the minor child.
-The term joint custody refers to the parents sharing the decision-making about a child regardless of the amount of actual time the child spends with, or lives with, one parent or the other.
-Joint custody does not mean that a child lives with each parent 50 percent of the time.
-In fact, there may be joint legal custody where a child lives primarily (or even exclusively) with one parent.
-Joint legal custody also does not eliminate a parent’s duty to support a child.
+There are two common types of custody: joint custody, and sole custody.
+Joint custody in Oregon means the parents share authority to make decisions about the care, control, education, health, religion and primary residence of a minor child.
+It is not about the amount of time each parent spends with the child.
+Some people think joint custody means the child lives with each parent 50% of the time.
+That is not true.
+Parents may have joint custody even when a child lives mostly (or even exclusively) with one parent.
+Joint custody also does not eliminate a parent’s duty to support a child.
 A court cannot award joint custody in Oregon unless both parents agree to it.

 Under Oregon law, both parents almost always have the right to access the child’s school, medical, dental, police and counseling records.
 Both parents can also typically authorize emergency medical care.
-In addition, most parenting plans will restrict a party from moving more than 60 miles from the other parent without first telling the other parent and the court 30 to 60 days before moving, in order to give the other parent an opportunity to contest the relocation or to have the court revise a prior custody determination and/or revise the parenting plan in the best interests of the child.
+Most parenting plans will restrict both parents from moving more than 60 miles without first telling the other parent and the court.
+The parent who wants to move must give notice 30 to 60 days before moving.
+That gives the other parent an opportunity to contest the relocation or to have the court revise custody or parenting time.

 When deciding on custody and parenting time, the court will probably also decide about child support, health insurance for the minor children, and payment for uninsured medical expenses for the children.
 The specifics of a parenting plan can impact the amount of child support ordered.